338rajesh/ucplots/docs/index.rst

-.. ucplotter documentation master file, created by sphinx-quickstart on Sat Jul 16 22:46:56 2022.
+..
+Unit Cell Plotter documentation master file, created by sphinx-quickstart on Mon Jul 18 23:00:35 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.